Automorphic Forms Summer School

 In addition, such families are conjectured to have additional underlying structure, so-called symmetry types, which are supposed to govern the distribution of the spectral parameters in those families.
 In this minicourse I want to discuss several instances of families, equidistribution results (known and conjectured), and their connection to conjectures such as the (vertical) Sato-Tate Conjecture and the Katz-Sarnak Conjectures on low-lying zeros in families of automorphic L-functions.

-- Paul Nelson (IAS Princeton)
+Paul Nelson (IAS Princeton): Estimates for L-functions

 - Danylo Radchenko (ETH Zürich): Modular forms, sphere packing, and energy minimization